zhangxiaohuge/notion-inbox-telegram/README.md

 ## Note

 1. Make sure you have the required API keys and tokens for Telegram and Notion.
-2. The Baidu Speech API is optional and requires additional configuration.
+2. The Baidu Speech API is optional and requires additional configuration, and install ffmpeg.